What are the steps of OCIA?

 Who is it for?

-If you are an adult who was baptized and active in another Christian tradition and have more than a year of experience within the Roman Catholic tradition, you may want to discuss this process and any other available alternatives with a member of the RCIA Team.
+If you are an adult who was baptized and active in another Christian tradition and have more than a year of experience within the Roman Catholic tradition and want more information or want to sign up, please contact the program Director, Sr. Margarita Gomez, RMI.
+Email: gomezclaretian@gmail.com

 Role of the Sponsor